MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

     uh  [     active] ....
 Break on unhandled exception
 ```

-Turn on break on entry so that the script will trap into the script debugger as soon as any code within it executes:
+Use the **sxe** script debugger command to turn on break on entry so that the script will trap into the script debugger as soon as any code within it executes.

 ```
 >>> Debug [DebuggableSample <No Position>] >sxe en